Plantain mosa

-Plantain mosa is a Nigerian snacks which is a components of small chops.
+Plantain mosa is a Nigerian snack which is a component of small chops.
 Other components of small chops include grilled chicken, spring roll, samosa and puff puff.

 Mosa is similar to the Ghanaian Tatale except that it is made with over-ripe plantain, eggs and flour while the latter is made with same plantain, ginger and spices.
 Puff Puff and Mosa are also similar except that Mosa has the taste of Plantain.